Supergirl in other media: Arrowverse

-By September 2014, Warner Bros.
-Television was looking to create a television series centered around Supergirl.
-Executive producers for the series include Greg Berlanti (also a creator/producer for Arrow and The Flash), Ali Adler, who are both writing the script, and Berlanti Productions' Sarah Schechter.
-DC Comics’ Geoff Johns is also expected to be part of the project.
+A live-action series centered on the titular character was developed by Warner Bros.
+Television, CBS (first season) and The CW (season 2-6), simply titled Supergirl.
+Executive producers for the series include Greg Berlanti (also a creator/producer for Arrow and The Flash), Ali Adler, who both wrote the script, and Berlanti Productions' Sarah Schechter.
 Titles under consideration for the series included Super and Girl.
-Berlanti confirmed the show shortly after, and stated it was in development and had yet to be pitched to networks.
-On September 19, it was announced that CBS had landed the series Supergirl with a series commitment.
-The series will see a 24-year-old Kara Zor-El come out of hiding to become a superhero.
 The series follows Kara Zor-El, who is taken in by the Danvers family when she was 12, after being sent away from Krypton.
 The Danvers teach her to be careful with her powers, until she has to reveal them during an unexpected disaster, setting her on her journey of heroism.
-In November 2014, Berlanti stated that the series could also exist in the same universe as Arrow and The Flash.
-In January 2015, it was announced that Melissa Benoist was cast as Supergirl.
+Melissa Benoist was cast as Supergirl.

 In the series, initially set on Earth-38 in the multiverse as depicted in the Arrowverse, Kara was sent to Earth to protect her cousin, Kal-El.
 But Krypton's explosion knocked her ship off course into the Phantom Zone, remaining in stasis for twenty years while remaining her age until she reached Earth and was found by a full-grown Kal-El - know publicly as Superman.
-Kara spends her remaining her teenage years with the Danvers family at Superman's suggestion, deciding to live a normal life while she and her adapted sister Alex move to National City.
+Kara spends her remaining teenage years with the Danvers family at Superman's suggestion, deciding to live a normal life while she and her adopted sister Alex move to National City.
 However, Kara was forced to reveal herself to save an crashing airplane and was later recruited by the Department of Extra-Normal Operations, a secret agency Alex works for.
 Kara helps the DEO chase down a number of alien criminals that Kara inadvertently helped escaped the Phantom Zone and later threats that include CADMUS, a Daxamite invasion, Reign, and Lex Luthor.